-In Austin, Texas, there are 258,645 beneficiaries enrolled in Original Medicare Parts A and B. Out of those individuals, 97,167 enroll in a Medicare Advantage program, with their average age being 72 years old.
+In Austin, Texas, there are 258,645 beneficiaries enrolled in Original Medicare Parts A and B. Out of those individuals, 97,167 enroll in an Austin Texas Medicare Advantage program, with their average age being 72 years old.
 Additionally, 53.78% of individuals enrolled in Medicare in Austin are female, while 46.22% are male.

-Supplemental Medicare plans help beneficiaries reduce their Medicare costs by covering the expenses that Original Medicare Parts A and B do not.
+Supplemental Medicare plans help beneficiaries reduce their Medicare costs by covering the expenses that Autin, Texas Original Medicare Parts A and B don’t.

 The following quotes reflect the premiums and advantages of a 70-year-old female beneficiary.

 Cheapest Medicare Advantage plans in Austin, Texas